 In the spring of 1812 the first sounds of the volcano were heard, sounds which made people worry.
 The sounds were followed by small explosions of steam and ash.

-The first massive volcanic eruption took place on April 5th 1815 and the sounds of the explosion were so powerful that it reached Java.
+The first massive volcanic eruption took place on April 5th 1815.
+The sounds of the explosion were so powerful that it reached Java.
 It sparked rumors of battles and invasions and many people decided to leave Java.

 In July 1815 the volcanic bursts end leaving a hole with a diameter of 3.7 miles.
 More than 12,000 people died and a scorched landscape is buried under tons of ash.

 The following months are hell for the survivors whose homes and crops were destroyed by the hot ash.
 Disease and hunger were widespread, causing another 60,000 deaths.
-Huge pieces of brimstone some with an impressive size of 3 miles covered the surrounding waters and naval transport was blocked for three years after the eruption.
+Huge pieces of brimstone some with an impressive size of 3 miles covered the surrounding waters.
+Naval transport was blocked for three years after the eruption.

 While the statistics of the Tambora massive volcanic eruption are impressive, the event is best known for the climatic impact it had.
 The huge volumes of ash from the atmosphere settled a few weeks after the eruption.
 The 200 million tons of sulfate particles injected into the lower atmosphere have remained there for longer forming a wave of aerosols that covered the entire planet.